WICG/portals/README.md

 - Subsume all the use cases of iframes.
 The use cases for portals overlap with those for iframes, but in exchange for the ability to be activated, portaled pages lose abilities like cross-origin communication, storage, and nontrivial interactivity.
 As such, portals are not suitable for use cases like embedded widgets.

 - Allowing arbitrary unmodified web pages to be portaled.
-Pages will need to adapt to work well when they are hosted in a portal.
+Cross-origin pages will need to adapt to work well when they are hosted in a portal.

 ## Details